Operating room technician jobs in Bend, OR - 23 jobs

 Center Medical Specialist

-Seeking EMT Basic, Advanced EMT, Paramedic, or LPN for Plasma Donation Center!
+Bilingual English/Spanish speaking only EMT Basic, Advanced EMT, Paramedic, LPN, or RN for Plasma Donation Center!

 NOTE: Salary is based on licensure and experience